Hsue-Chu Tsien: Biography

 H.C.
 Tsien (sitting row right) was in front of the China Motor Corporation together with his Chinese and American colleagues.
 Only Tsien was in military uniform.
 Tung Hua Lin was in the center of the sitting row.

 China Motor Corp (different from the current China Motor Corporation in Taipei, Taiwan) was established during the World War II with American support, and it was the first Chinese factory of manufacturing jet engines.
-The Chinese title of the factory (中國發動機厰) was written (calligraphy) by the famous Chinese scholar Hu Shih.
+The Chinese title of the factory was written (calligraphy) by the famous Chinese scholar Hu Shih.

 Tsien was born in 1915 in Hangzhou, Republic of China.
 Tsien was a 33rd-generation descendant of Qian Liu, King of Wuyue.
 Specifically, his line was descended from King Qian Hongzong.
-Tsien studied at Zhejiang Anding School (浙江安定學堂; now Hangzhou No.7 High School) and Hangzhou High School.
+Tsien studied at Zhejiang Anding School (now Hangzhou No.7 High School) and Hangzhou High School.

 Tsien was admitted to the National Chekiang University (current Zhejiang University) in Hangzhou.
 In 1931 August, Tsien chose the National Chiao Tung University in Shanghai, and enrolled at the School of Mechanics.
-Tsien completed his internship at the National Central Aviation Academy (國立中央航空學校) at the Jianqiao Airfield in suburban Hangzhou.
+Tsien completed his internship at the National Central Aviation Academy at the Jianqiao Airfield in suburban Hangzhou.

 Tsien graduated the top of 161 from the school of mechanics.
 Soon after graduation Tsien went to Beiping (now Beijing) and became a teaching assistant at Tsinghua University where he taught undergraduate courses for one year.

-In August 1935, Tsien won the Boxer Indemnity Scholarship.
+In August 1935, Tsien won a Boxer Indemnity Scholarship.
 He went to study mechanics and aeronautics in the United States.
 In 1937, Tsien obtained his master's degree in aeronautical engineering from the Massachusetts Institute of Technology.
-In the same year, the Second Sino-Japanese War broke out, Tsien continued staying in the United States and was in charge of importing plants for the Central Machinery Factory (中央機器厰) of the National Resources Commission for the war-time China.
+In the same year, the Second Sino-Japanese War broke out, Tsien continued staying in the United States and was in charge of importing plants for the Central Machinery Factory of the National Resources Commission for the war-time China.
 Based on the Allies' agreement, those plants were used to support the battlefront of the war.